- November 15, 2015

 However, I mentioned that we don’t trade inside of a bubble.

 There are plays inside of the range as well as setups that occurred on a lower time frame (in this case the daily chart).
 It was a forming structure (a consolidation) that formed after a momentum move to the downside.
-The endpoint of the fast line swing down prior to “B” while cut off shows an extreme move on the indicator.
+The endpoint of the fast line swings down before “B” while cut-off shows an extreme move on the indicator.

 Price action itself shows the momentum push to the downside as well as we had three red bars with a larger range than preceding bars.
 You’d be looking for a short and there are quite a few ways beyond the scope of this article that can help you find the entry.